paulmooreparks/ClifferBasic/README.md

 - Interactive REPL for executing BASIC-like commands.
 - Supports variable assignment and arithmetic operations.
 - Commands for printing, listing, saving, and loading programs.
-- Extensible command structure using the Cliffer CLI library.
+- Extensible command structure using the [Cliffer CLI library](https://github.com/paulmooreparks/Cliffer).

+## Roadmap

+- Add an `input` command
+- Add support for arrays via the `dim` command

+## Known issues

+- Most BASIC commands will only work inside the REPL and not necessarily from the shell command line.
+This is an issue in Cliffer.

 ## Commands